raspishake/rsudp/docs/about.rst

 .. |raspberryshake| raw:: html

-   <a href="https://raspberryshake.org" target="_blank">Raspberry Shake</a>
+   <a href="https://raspberryshake.org" target="_blank">Raspberry Shake S.A.</a>

 .. |github| raw:: html

    <a href="https://github.com/raspishake/rsudp" target="_blank">here</a>

-rsudp is an open source program built to actively monitor and plot UDP data cast output from |raspberryshake| seismographs.
+rsudp is an open source program developed for the community by |raspberryshake|
+to actively monitor and plot UDP data cast output from Raspberry Shake instruments.

 Broad overview
 *************************************